charlie-casserly/charlie-casserly/README.md

 # Interests

 - I have a lifelong interest in gaming and more recently esports.
 I have always been a big user of the Internet and spend a lot of time at my PC, whether it's for knocking around on message boards or playing games with friends.
 - I have played guitar for 17 years and began taking piano lessons in late 2019.
-Music and instruments are a big part of my life and I play almost daily, whether that is playing with other people or practising to improve on my musical vocabulary.
+Music and instruments are a big part of my life and I play almost daily, whether that is to play with other people or practise to improve on my musical vocabulary.